Understanding Fixed Index Annuities

-A fixed indexed annuity generally comes with beneficiary provisions.
+A fixed index annuity generally comes with beneficiary provisions.
 If the owner dies during the accumulation phase of the annuity, the named beneficiary (or beneficiaries) will be able to receive the value of the annuity outside of the owner's estate, avoiding the process of probate.

 During the income phase of the annuity, the terms of the contract may specify a minimum number of payments that the company will make.
 If the owner dies before the minimum number of payments has been made, the beneficiary can receive the remainder of the income payments.